-As with every other mineral out there, the best way to avoid potassium deficiency is by eating your way out of it.
+As with every other mineral out there, the best way to avoid is by eating your way out of it.

 Luckily for you, there are countless of sources for potassium.

-One of the best sources for potassium comes from the fruits family, mainly bananas, mangoes, apricots, avocado, dates and kiwi fruits.
+One of the best sources of potassium comes from the fruits family, mainly bananas, mangoes, apricots, avocado, dates and kiwi fruits.

 If you are more into veggies, look for vegetables that are high in beta-carotene such as carrots, red peppers, and sweet potatoes.

 Usually, these contain a high dose of potassium in addition to beta-carotene.